 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-So you want to build a gym at home, but you’re not sure how much you should expect to spend.
+So you want to build a gym at home, and you’re wondering, “How much does a home gym cost?”.
 You’re not alone; this is by far one of the most asked questions we receive.
 We’ve detailed just how much you can expect to spend and believe it’s likely much less than you think.
 A home gym can not only be built on a budget, but it can also be an extremely smart financial decision.

 As with any hobby, a home gym can be extremely costly to start, however, it doesn’t have to be.
 In fact, you can start a home gym with as little money as you have or even nothing but the things you have lying around the house.
 We want to bust the myth that a home gym is only for the wealthy and well to do.
 A home gym, if used properly, has the power to benefit everyone physically, mentally, and fiscally.
 We’ve seen people drive down debt, increase energy, and decrease body fat through the building of a gym in their home or garage.
 Join the community and you too can reap the benefits.